rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

     .build();
 ```

-Let's see the most relevant changes:
+The most relevant changes are:
-* We start consuming at the beginning of the stream with `OffsetSpecification.first()`.
+* The consumers attaches at the beginning of the stream with `OffsetSpecification.first()`.
-* We must set a name for our consumer.
+* The consumer must have a name.
-This will be the key to store and retrieve the last stored offset.
+It is the key to store and retrieve the last stored offset value.
-* We will handle the offset tracking ourselves with the manual tracking strategy.
+* The manual tracking strategy is activated, which implies explicit calls to store offsets.
-* We store the offset we reached every 10 messages.
+* The offset is stored every 10 messages.
 This is an unusually low value for offset storage frequency, but this is OK for this tutorial.
 Values in the real world are rather in the hundreds or in the thousands.
-* We store the offset before closing the consumer, just after getting the poison message.
+* The offset is stored before closing the consumer, just after getting the poison message.

 Let's run the updated receiver:

 ```shell
 ./mvnw -q compile exec:java '-Dexec.mainClass=OffsetTrackingReceive'